 In Malaysia, ‘Kopi’ is served at the local coffee shop, called the ‘Kopitiam’, which is seen by the locals as a place for breakfast and catching up with friends.
 On the menu you’ll find strong and sweet Malaysian coffees and a variety of breakfast foods, the most common being half a boiled egg, nasi lemak (a coconut rice dish) and kaya toast (coconut jam on toast), thick with butter.
 In traditional Kopitiam, you’ll be served by a staff member wearing blue and white striped pyjama bottoms and a white singlet.

 One of the things you’ll notice from your very first sip of kopi coffee is that it tastes like nothing you’ve ever had before.
 This rich and complex flavour is down to a very unique roasting method that was inspired by Chinese methods where the coffee is roasted twice (Malaysia are one of the only countries to do this) which allows for very nutty flavours and low acidity.

-Coffee growing isn’t a main focus in Malaysia as their most valuable crops are palm oil, rubber, sugar and tea.
+Coffee growing isn’t the main focus in Malaysia as their most valuable crops are palm oil, rubber, sugar and tea.

-Malaysian coffees have some of the strongest and most aromatic flavours which is in part due to the roasting process and also because the beans they primarily use are Liberica varietals.
+Malaysian coffee beans have some of the strongest and most aromatic flavours which are in part due to the roasting process and also because the beans they primarily use are Liberica varietals.
 Interestingly, the Malaysian coffee types you’ll see in Kopitiam’s across the country aren’t really types at all, rather they’re just variants of kopi coffee.
 Here’s what all the different types mean: